aurelia/documentation/English/get-started.md

 </template>
 ```

 To recap: First we have an `import` element.
 Aurelia uses this to load the custom element via the relative source indicated in the `from` attribute.
 It's following our simple conventions so it will know how to load our _nav-bar.js_ and _nav-bar.html_ files.
 Anything imported into a view in this way is local to the view.
 As a result, you don't have to worry about name conflicts.
 The second point is the actual use of the element which uses databinding against the `App`'s router.
-We are pipling the router instance on our `App` class through to the corresponding property on the `NavBar` element for internal rendering.
+We are piping the router instance on our `App` class through to the corresponding property on the `NavBar` element for internal rendering.
 Sweet!

 > **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to import common resources into every view.